techfocus3/resources/readme.md

 Although there are many many more tools one could use for disk imaging, for the purposes of this workshop we will be sticking with these three tools as examples.
 It warrants mentioning that all three are free and open source.

-### Giving the virtual machine control of the USB thumb drive
+### Handing control of the USB thumb drive to your Virtual Machine
 For this disk imaging exercise we will be making a disk image of the TechFocus USB thumb drive that you were provided at check-in.
 First – make sure that your Linux virtual machine is running, then plug in the TechFocus USB thumb drive.
 If the USB thumb drive was already plugged in when you started your virtual machine, please unplug it, and then plug it back in.
 This initial step is just to ensure that your Linux virtual machine has full control of the thumb drive, rather than your "real" computer.

 ### Preparing for disk imaging